 About virtual network gateways for ExpressRoute

-When you create a virtual network gateway, you specify several settings.
+When you create a virtual network gateway, you need to specify several settings.
 One of the required settings, '-GatewayType', specifies whether the gateway is used for ExpressRoute, or VPN traffic.
 The two gateway types are:

 Vpn - To send encrypted traffic across the public Internet, you use the gateway type 'Vpn'.
 This is also referred to as a VPN gateway.
 Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.